 Graduate Teacher (level 2) • Fall Semester

 Prior to academia, I worked at J.P.
 Morgan in London and later in strategic advisory roles in Abu Dhabi and Dubai, advising C-suite leaders across multinational corporations as well as government and semi-government organizations.
-My broader experience includes policy and applied research with the UK Department for Work and Pensions and UNHCR, as well as consultancy work for Microsoft and Qatar Foundation.
+My broader experience includes policy and applied research with the UK Department for Work and Pensions and UNHCR, as well as corporate consultancy work, including for Microsoft.

 Selected media mentions and interviews